A note on parabolic Verma module homomorphisms over Kac-Moody Algebras: Abstract

 \section{Abstract}

-We consider a more general parabolic category over symmetrizable Kac-Moody algebras.
-We introduce a Ringel dual between finite truncations of blocks of the parabolic category and a reductive rule of hom-spaces between parabolic Verma modules which yield some applications on the homomorphisms between parabolic Verma modules.
+We consider a general parabolic category $\catO_{S}$ over symmetrizable Kac-Moody algebras.
+We introduce a reduction rule of hom-spaces between parabolic Verma modules over different Kac-Moody algebras which yield some applications on parabolic Verma module homomorphisms.